Uroporphyrinogen III synthase

+Function

+The enzyme catalyses the cyclisation reaction of hydroxymethylbilane into uroporphyrinogen III via a spiro intermediate which allows one of the pyrrole rings to convert its initial acetate to propionate configuration into a propionate-acetate one.

 Pathology

 A deficiency is associated with Gunther's disease, also known as congenital erythropoietic porphyria (CEP).
 This is an autosomal recessive inborn error of metabolism that results from the markedly deficient activity of uroporphyrinogen III synthase.